Medicinal Fried Chicken: Plot

 Randy's testicles grow so large that he is unable to fit through the doors of the marijuana dispensary.
 Prohibited by law from purchasing marijuana outside the premises, Randy and the other irradiated men begin protesting for larger marijuana dispensary doors.
 As politicians discuss the issue, the marijuana dispensary owner suggests that marijuana simply be legalized, arguing that people are abusing the medicinal system anyway.
 A local doctor then opines that the ban on KFC had led to the rise in testicular cancer because the chicken was somehow preventing it.
 Colorado completely bans marijuana once again and then allows KFC to reopen locations in the state, which are now re-branded as "Medicinal Fried Chicken."
-Randy has his cancerous testicles removed and replaced with prosthetic ones, and has the skin from his removed cancerous scrotum made into a new leather jacket for Sharon.
+Randy has his cancerous testicles removed and replaced with prosthetic ones, and has the skin from his removed cancerous testicles made into a full-length scrotum coat for Sharon.

 Production

-"Medicinal Fried Chicken" was written by series co-founders Trey Parker and Matt Stone, was directed by Parker, and was rated TV-MA in the United States.
+"Medicinal Fried Chicken" was written and directed by series co-creator Trey Parker and was rated TV-MA in the United States.
 It originally aired on Comedy Central in the United States on March 31, 2010.
 The episode was first broadcast around the same time a great deal of discussion regarding marijuana laws had been generated in Colorado, where South Park is set and where Parker and fellow series co-creator Matt Stone are from.
 The state had a medicinal marijuana law that allowed patients to obtain cards to purchase marijuana legally, but as of March 2010, an average of 1,000 people were applying for the cards each day, and many of the applications were of questionable validity and intent.
 As a result, state officials had been considering whether to revise the medicinal marijuana law, and "Medicinal Fried Chicken" was likely influenced by those discussions.
 The episode was also based on new Colorado health care laws that threatened to put restrictions on fast food restaurants in the state.